cathei/Svelto.ECS.Schema/README.md

 ```
 Generating `IndexesDB` is required prior to generate schema.
 It is the class that will hold indexing information of a `EnginesRoot`.
 We will use this later.

-**Do not call new on IEntityScheam directly.
+**Do not call new on IEntitySchema directly.
 It needs to be managed internally by this extension.**

 ### Add Entities to Table
 Now to add entity with `Group<T>`, we support two ways.
 One is original Svelto way: